zacwong2151/tp/docs/DeveloperGuide.md

 Step 3.
 When the `EventDeleteCommand` finishes executing, the updated `EventStorage` is written into `eventStorage.json` file.

-The following the activity diagram for this feature.
+Here is the activity diagram for this feature:

 <puml src="diagrams/EventDeleteActivityDiagram.puml" alt="EventActivitySequenceDiagram" />